Seamus Hoare: Career

 Hoare attended St Eunan's College.
 He was the first of three footballers from the twentieth century to have played for the Donegal county football team while still attending the College; the others being Martin Carney and Paul McGettigan.
 He played for Donegal for 14 years, making 25 championship appearances in that time; his championship debut came against Down in 1955 and he played his last game for his county against Cavan in 1969.
 He missed one championship match during his time — in 1961, Packie Boyle played instead of him against Derry.
 Hoare also played in the 1964–65 National Football League semi-final against Kerry.

 He played in his first Ulster Senior Football Championship final in 1963.

 Hoare won four Railway Cup medals with Ulster.

 In May 2012, the Irish Independent named him as goalkeeper in its selection of Donegal's "greatest team" spanning the previous 50 years.

 Hoare later lived in County Kildare.
 He played for the St Mary's Leixlip club and was a selector after retiring from playing (though he continued to maintain his fitness).

 Personal life

 Hoare was from Church Lane in Letterkenny.
 He married Patricia (Patsy, née Gallagher), who predeceased him.
-His four children survived him: one son, Derek and three daughters, Anne-Marie Hesselden, Patricia Falino and Sheila Hoare; as did grandchildren and great grandchildren.
+He had four children: one son, Derek and three daughters, Anne-Marie Hesselden, Patricia Falino and Sheila Hoare; as well as grandchildren and great grandchildren.

 In later life Hoare became a rugby union enthusiast.

 Hoare died at Parke House Nursing Home in Kilcock, County Kildare, on Monday 16 May 2022.
-His Requiem Mass was held at St Eunan's Cathedral in his native town and he was scheduled for burial at New Leck Cemetery.
-Tributes came from players such as Brian McEniff.